TopperDEL/Quickshare/README.md

 ``

 This will make your file available for 1 week and delete it automatically afterwards, which will also render your share-URL obsolet.
 You may provide different phrases like "3 days", "1 week, 2 days" etc. to the "-d"-Parameter.

+You may also upload the content of a directory:

+``
+quickshare sharefolder -r "c:\myFolder" -d "2 weeks" ``